IT-Academy-BCN/ita-directory/README.md

 3. **TEMPORARY STEP**: Copy the .env.development file to a new .env in the _root directory_ and .env in the _./backend_ directory.

+4. Install dependencies with:

+`npm run install-deps`

+_It installs the dependencies of the front, the back and the main directory_

-4. Make sure that you have docker installed and running, and from the main folder launch up
+5. Make sure that you have docker installed and running, and from the main folder launch up

 `npm run up`